Some Die

 Some have been persecuted and murdered by the government of the country they live in.

 Some have been persecuted by the government of the country they live in, and have died in prison.
-Either by murdered the authorities or other prisoners.
+Either murdered by the authorities or other prisoners.
 Or dying through ill treatment or the harsh conditions.
 Or giving in and taking their own lives.
 Or simply dying of illness or natural causes while serving unjust sentences.

 Some have died attempting to flee persecution, bigotry and hatred.
 Attempting to find a better life for themselves, where they can express who they are freely, but perishing on the journey.